Edinburgh-Genome-Foundry/DnaChisel/docs/notes.rst

 ---------------

 The randomness in DNA Chisel is entirely determined by the Numpy random generator.
-As a consequence, setting the Numpy seed at the beginning of a ascript ensures that the result will always be the same:
+As a consequence, setting the Numpy seed at the beginning of a script ensures that the result will always be the same:

 .. code:: python